Welcome to Aggregate's website for the publication, workshopping and discussion of advanced research in architectural history and theory.

 Project

-Hosted by the Aggregate Architectural History Collaborative, this website supports the production, peer review, publication and discussion of innovative research in architectural history and theory.
+Hosted by the Aggregate Architectural History Collaborative, Aggregate online supports the production, peer review, open-access publication and discussion of innovative research in architectural history and theory.

 About this Site About Aggregate